ucb-substrate/substrate2/docs/site/docs/getting-started/inverter.md

 As a result, creating a testbench is the same as creating a regular block except that we don't have to define an IO.
-All testbenches must declare their IO to be `TestbenchIo`, which has one port, `vss`, that allows simulators to identify a global ground (whichthey often assign to node 0).
+All testbenches must declare their IO to be `TestbenchIo`, which has one port, `vss`, that allows simulators to identify a global ground (which they often assign to node 0).

 Just like regular blocks, testbenches are usually structs containing their parameters.
 We'll make our testbench take two parameters: